 1. Review a simulated Self-Study Report and sample program student transcripts for your commission concerning a fictitious program at a fictitious institution, Upper State University.
 Important Note: These Self-Study Reports have been created for training purposes only.
 They should not be distributed.
 While based on responses typically seen in Self-Study Reports, these documents intentionally contain problems for training purposes.

 Engineering Technology Self-Study Report

-2. Complete the PEV Visit Report and/or PEV Worksheet for your commission:
+2. Complete the specified portions of the PEV Visit Report and/or PEV Worksheet for your commission: